LDMX-Software/ldmx-software.github.io/src/analysis/ldmx-sw.md

   an analysis in a vectorizable form.
 Dropping down into the C++ allows analyzers to write the `for` loop themselves which may be necessary for an analysis to be understandable (or even functional).

+[^1]: This longevity issue can be resolved within python by "pinning" package versions so that all developers of the analysis code use the same version of python and the necessary packages.
+Nevertheless, this "pinning" also prevents analyzers from obtaining new features or bug fixes brought into newer versions of the packages.

 The following example is **stand-alone** in the same sense as the prior chapter's jupyter notebook.
 It can be run from outside of the ldmx-sw repository; however,